JimTompkins/happy_feet_app/README.md

 - cloud storage/sharing of grooves
 - lower latency audio on iOS.
 This was improved greatly by changing the audio engine to the BASS library from un4seen developments.
 - OAD: over-air-download for HappyFeet firmware updates.
 HappyFeet uses the Texas Instruments CC26xx family of BLE microcontrollers which do have software libraries to support OAD.
-There is currently no Flutter package for TI OAD, although there are Android apps that do it.
+There is currently no Flutter package for TI OAD, although there are Android apps that do it (see [https://git.ti.com/cgit/simplelink-ble-oad-android/simplelink-ble-oad-android/refs/](https://git.ti.com/cgit/simplelink-ble-oad-android/simplelink-ble-oad-android/refs/)).
 Also Nordic Semiconductor has a Flutter package to update their micros.